Fallout (franchise): Fallout 3 (2008)

 "Prepare for the Future" promotional campaign at the Metro Center station in Washington, D.C.

 Fallout 3 was developed by Bethesda Game Studios and released on October 28, 2008.
 The story picks up thirty years after the setting of Fallout 2 and 200 years after the nuclear war that devastated the game's world.
 The player-character is a Vault dweller in Vault 101 who is forced to flee when the Overseer tries to arrest them in response to their father leaving the Vault.
 Once out, the player is dubbed the Lone Wanderer and ventures into the Wasteland in and around Washington, D.C., known as the Capital Wasteland, to find their father.
-It differs from previous games in the series by utilizing 3D graphics, a free-roam gaming world, and real-time combat, in contrast to previous games' 2D isometric graphics and turn-based combat.
+It differs from previous games in the series by using 3D graphics, a free-roam gaming world, and real-time combat, in contrast to previous games' 2D isometric graphics and turn-based combat.
 It was developed for the PC, Xbox 360 and PlayStation 3 using the Gamebryo engine.
 It received highly positive reviews, garnering 94 out of 100, 92 out of 100, and 93 out of 100 averages scores on Metacritic for the PC, PS3 and Xbox 360 versions of the game, respectively.
 It won IGN's 2008 Overall Game of the Year Award, Xbox 360 Game of the Year, Best RPG, and Best Use of Sound, as well as E3's Best of the Show and Best Role Playing Game.